 - Avoid touching your face and rubbing your eyes.

 - Do not share items such as cups, glasses, silverware, or towels with people who may have a cold or other RSV infection.

 - Avoid smoke exposure.

 - If your baby has a high risk of serious illness from RSV, your doctor may recommend a medicine to help prevent infection.
-The medicine is given by injection.
-It is injected monthly through the fall and winter in children under two years old.
-Talk with your doctor to see if this medicine would help your child.
+The medication is given by injection.
+It is injected monthly through the fall and winter in children under 2 years old.
+Talk with your doctor to see if this medication would help your child.

 American Lung Association http://www.lung.org